Are You Letting Your Son Learn From His Mistake?

 Here’s a story that shows how boys either learn from their mistakes or from our responses to their mistakes.
 Which do you think is better?

-Johnny (not his name) threw his controller and broke it after he lost a video game.
-His mom yelled at him, shaming him for his behavior.
+Johnny threw his controller and broke it after he lost a video game.
+His mom yelled at him, and while she didn't mean to do it, her response left him feeling ashamed of himself.
 It’s obviously upsetting that he can’t manage his anger or respect his (expensive) belongings.

 She said things like: